Navigate your qualitative PhD with clarity, structure, and calm.

 Not by reading everything.

-Not by waiting to “feel ready.”
+Not by waiting to feel like you know “enough”.

-But by understanding the process, and working it, steadily.
+But by understanding the process - and working it, steadily.

-Because finishing a PhD isn’t magic.
+Because a PhD isn’t a secret code.

 If you’ve ever thought: